 Then, it’s time to start thinking about your move.
 Start packing the items that you’re going to take with you and be sure that you donate or give away things that you aren’t going to need.
 Schedule your move (iMoving can help you to get estimates and schedule your movers) and start getting the wheels in motion for friends and family to help with packing and unpacking needs.
 Then, you’re ready to go when moving day comes!

 When Can I Move Out of My Home?

 Knowing when you’re ready to move out can be a big decision, and you want to be sure that you don’t take it lightly.
 There are a few ways that you can know when you’re able to move out of your home.

 - Are you financially stable?
-Financial stability is a big part of the decision making the process.
+Financial stability is a big part of the decision-making process.
 You want to be sure that you can pay for your rent and all of the other bills that we listed above.
 Put together a budget and see how it all fits with what you’ll need to do.

 - Have you talked it over with your family?
 Your family should be kept in the loop from day one of your decision-making process.
 You want to be sure that they are comfortable with your decision and that they feel ready for you to go, too.

 - Do you have or need a roommate?
 Roommates can help to alleviate a lot of the stresses and expenses that you may be looking at in regards to moving out.
 If you feel like you’ll need a roommate to get started with all of this, then you want to be sure that you find one before making a final decision.